 From a laissez-faire loose pony to a stunning dip-dyed style, as well as a few other interesting and exciting ways to tie your hair back, we've found nine new pony hairstyles that you're going to love.
-You might need some accessories and to put in a bit of practice, but at least you're have a new way to do this classic look.
-Click through our gallery for nine new ways to do the ponytail hairstyle.
+You might need some accessories and to put in a bit of practice, but at least you'll have a new way to do this classic look.

 This is straight from Madonna's look book.
-You'll need sleek hair to achieve this look, so invest in some straighteners to help, and you'll want to buy some elastic to wrap around the base to create the heightened style.
+You'll need sleek hair to achieve this look, so invest in a hair straightener to help, and you'll want to buy some elastic to wrap around the base to create the heightened style.

 Wearing a low ponytail and want to make it look prettier?
 Simply add a bow.

 A ponytail that you can wear to the office.
-Make sure your hair is well conditioned to pull this into the low pony, and then add an accessory such as this Cornelia Webb Gold-Tone Embellished Hair Pin (£180) to add some final polish.
+Make sure your hair is well conditioned to pull this into the low pony, and then add an accessory to add some final polish.

-Not one for the shy-and-retiring types but this blue dip-dye style is definitely more exciting than your run-of-the-mill ponytail.
+Not one for the shy types but this blue dip-dye style is definitely more exciting than your run-of-the-mill ponytail.

 Similar to the Madonna ponytail, this look is all about straight hair wrapped up with material.
 Instead of one though, you want to make three separate ponytails.
 Part your hair out in three horizontal sections, and wrap each one with ribbon.
 The top should be the thickest, with the final one the smallest.

 The side ponytail is always one of our go-to's but if you're getting bored of that, why not try a knotted version?
 We've got just the tutorial for that too.